opendocsg/slw-judgments-backfill/2013_SGHC/report.md

 **_Deliberation and premeditation_**

-25     It is well-established that an act done after deliberation and premeditation, as opposed to an act done on the spur of the moment, is an aggravating circumstance: _Public Prosecutor v Tan Fook Sum_ [1999] 1 SLR(R) 1022 at [28].
+25     It is well-established that an act done after deliberation and premeditation, as opposed to an act done on the spur of the moment, is an aggravating circumstance: _Public Prosecutor v Tan Fook Sum_ <span class="citation">[1999] 1 SLR(R) 1022</span> at [28].

 26     In the present case, it was clear that the Respondent’s act of deception was premeditated: